-We have had the pleasure of welcoming many high profile speakers, including Amartya Sen, Juan Manuel Santos, David Lammy, Ann Pettifor, Joe Cerrell, Amica Dall, Margaret Busby, Daniel Susskind, Danny Dorling, Louise Doughty, Nicholas Timmins, Polly Toynbee, Lord Willetts, Danny Quah, Elif Shafak, Bridget Kendall, Diane Abbott.
+We have had the pleasure of welcoming many high profile speakers, including Amartya Sen, Elif Shafak, Martin Lewis, Juan Manuel Santos, Sadiq Khan, Adam Curtis, Ann Pettifor, Amica Dall, Margaret Busby, Daniel Susskind, Danny Dorling, Louise Doughty, Nicholas Timmins, Polly Toynbee, Lord Willetts, Danny Quah, Bridget Kendall and Diane Abbott.

-- We welcomed over 14,000 visitors to the LSE capus and over 8,000 live online viewers
+- We welcomed almsot 20,000 visitors to the LSE campus and over 15,000 live online viewers

 - Our podcasts were downloaded over 2.5 million times